24/7 INJURY HELPLINE (479) 783-0036 (800) 871-0036

 Truck accident cases are different than many other personal injury cases because they can involve multiple liable parties.
 When you are injured in a truck accident, it may be your inclination to assume that the driver is to blame for your injuries.
 While this may be true, many other factors could be at play.

-For example, if the driver’s employer pressured them to work longer hours or failed to provide suitable maintenance to their vehicle, the employer may ultimately be found responsible for your injuries.
-In addition to employer liability, the company responsible for cargo loading could have failed to properly secure the load.
-When a load is not secured properly shifting can occur, causing the driver to lose control of the vehicle.
+For example, suppose the driver’s employer pressured them to work longer hours or failed to provide suitable maintenance to their vehicle.
+In that case, the employer may ultimately be found responsible for your injuries.
+In addition to employer liability, the company responsible for cargo loading could have failed to secure the load properly.
+Shifting can occur when a load is not secured properly, causing the driver to lose control of the vehicle.

-Additionally, in order to determine how much your injury claim is worth, a skilled attorney will evaluate the past, present, and future expenses that your injuries have presented.
-Having an accurate idea of what your claim is worth protects you from accepting a modest settlement from the at-fault parties.
-In attempts to reach a speedy resolution, the at-fault party’s insurer may quickly offer you a settlement.
-When you need compensation quickly, it can be tempting to accept a quick offer.
-However, if this settlement is nowhere near what you are owed, it will ultimately do very little to help you in the long run.
+Additionally, to determine how much your injury claim is worth, a skilled attorney will evaluate the past, present, and future expenses that your injuries have presented.
+An accurate idea of your claim is worth protecting you from accepting a modest settlement from the at-fault parties.
+In an attempt to reach a speedy resolution, the at-fault party’s insurer may quickly offer you a settlement.
+Accepting a quick offer can be tempting when you need compensation quickly.
+However, if this settlement is nowhere near what you are owed, it will ultimately do little to help you in the long run.

 Going Up Against a Trucking Company

 While you are being taken to a Fort Smith hospital, the trucking company’s “accident investigation team” may already be on the scene to look for any reason to blame you for the accident.
-From that moment on, the trucking company will be doing everything they can to reduce or eliminate your claim altogether.
+From that moment on, the trucking company will do everything possible to reduce or eliminate your claim altogether.
 In some of the more extreme cases, trucking companies may even try to falsify driver logs in an attempt to diminish their liability.

 With so much on the line, you will need our Fort Smith legal team on your side every step of the way.
-The skills, tenacity, and resources our Fort Smith legal team can bring to the table will be critical to go after a well-financed insurance company that is looking to protect their interests.
+The skills, tenacity, and resources our Fort Smith legal team can bring will be critical to going after a well-financed insurance company looking to protect its interests.

 At McCutchen Napurano - The Law Firm, our Fort Smith investigators can often secure the truck’s event data recorder, or black box, which will have recorded crucial information about the crash.
 Moreover, we may also retain experts, accident reconstructionists, and other professionals to help you prove exactly how the accident actually occurred.